EurocoinPay/EurocoinCash/README.md

 ### Fifth step.
 Address prefix

 You may choose a letter (in some cases several letters) all the coin's public addresses will start with.
 It is defined by `CRYPTONOTE_PUBLIC_ADDRESS_BASE58_PREFIX` constant.
-Since the rules for address prefixes are nontrivial you may use the [prefix generator tool](https://cryptonotestarter.org/tools.html).
+Since the rules for address prefixes are nontrivial you may use the [prefix generator tool]

-Example:
 ```
 const uint64_t CRYPTONOTE_PUBLIC_ADDRESS_BASE58_PREFIX = 0xe9; // addresses start with "f"
 ```